-All the professionals involved in the care of your family, including midwives and public health nurses (health visitors), have a responsibility to protect children and keep them safe from harm.
+All the professionals involved in the care of your family, including midwives and health visiting teams, have a responsibility to protect children and keep them safe from harm or exploitation.
 This is known as safeguarding.

 - protecting children from abuse and maltreatment